Whip (politics): United States

 In the Senate, the majority whip is the third-highest ranking individual in the majority party (the party with the most seats).
-The majority whip is outranked by the majority leader and, unofficially, the president pro tempore.
+The majority whip is outranked by the majority leader and, unofficially, the president pro tempore of the Senate.
 As the office of president pro tempore is largely honorific and usually given to the longest-serving senator of the majority, the majority whip is in reality the second-ranking senator in the majority conference.
 Similarly, in the House, the majority whip is outranked by both the majority leader and the speaker.
 Unlike the Senate's presiding officer, the Speaker is the leader of his or her party's caucus in the House.

 In both the House and the Senate, the minority whip is the second highest-ranking individual in the minority party (the party with the lesser number of legislators in a legislative body), outranked only by the minority leader.

 The whip position was created in the House of Representatives in 1897 by Republican Speaker Thomas Reed, who appointed James A. Tawney as the first whip.
-The first Democratic whip, Oscar Wilder Underwood, was appointed around 1900.
+The first Democratic whip, Oscar Wilder Underwood, was appointed in about 1900.
 In the Senate, the position was created in 1913 by John W. Kern, chair of the Democratic caucus, when he appointed J. Hamilton Lewis as the first whip, while Republicans later chose James Wadsworth as the party's first in 1915.